DDriggs00/mavlinkinterface/docs/configuration/setSurfacePressure.md

 # setSurfacePressure( pressure \<optional> )

-Sets the surface pressure (used in depth calculations) to the given value.
+This function sets the surface pressure (used in depth calculations) to the given value.

+Note: changes made by this command persist between dives.

 ## Parameters